hortonworks-gallery/ambari-opentsdb-service/README.md

-#### An Ambari Stack for OpenTSDB
+#### An Ambari service for OpenTSDB
-Ambari stack for easily installing and managing OpenTSDB on HDP cluster
+Ambari service for easily installing and managing OpenTSDB on HDP cluster

 Author: [Ali Bajwa](https://www.linkedin.com/in/aliabajwa)